 Work country: Denmark

-Why did you choose INSEAD?
+And why did you choose INSEAD?

-How did you fund the programme?
+How did you fund your participation?

 I’m fortunate that my employer was quite creative.
 They paid half the fees and lent me the rest through a deduction in my pay.
 Then I managed to get an INSEAD scholarship and some more funding from a Danish foundation.
 It has been a lot less painful than having to fund it 100% myself.

 My project was about how we allocate the space on our websites and how we can improve the decision making of this process to increase our financial output.
 It’s turned out to be very useful and we are looking more into refining the initial project findings.
 So I think that eBay got a return on their investment in GEMBA as much as I did.